How Long Do Strawberries Last | Best Storage Tips

-- Select clean container – Choose a ceramic bowl or container with slits that provide ventilation.
+- Select a clean container – Choose a ceramic bowl or container with slits that provide ventilation.

-- Storing technique - Place paper towel on the sides and bottom of your chosen container for soaking up excess moisture that can damage your berries.
+- Storing technique – Place a paper towel on the sides and bottom of your chosen container for soaking up excess moisture that can damage your berries.

 - The crisper drawer is it – Transfer them to a plastic container which should be lined with paper towels to absorb moisture and label it so they don’t get crushed by other fruits in the fridge.

 3- How Long Do Strawberries Last in the Freezer